-In addition, in January 2023, the HCMC Committee awarded Mr. Kuahara a RSU award with a grant date fair value of \$250,000.
-This RSU awards cliff-vest on the third anniversary of the date of the award, subject to the Mr. Kuahara's continued employment through such vesting date, with certain exceptions for qualifying terminations of employment.
-In making this award, the HCMC Committee recognized Mr. Kuahara's achievements during his first year with the Company in driving operational excellence throughout the Company's manufacturing operations as well as the Company's desire to retain Mr. Kuahara and further align his overall compensation package with long-term stockholder value creation.
+In April 2024, the HCMC Committee awarded Mr. Lucas a RSU award with a grant date fair value of \$100,000.
+This RSU awards vests in one-third annual installments, subject to the Mr. Lucas's continued employment through such vesting date, with certain exceptions for qualifying terminations of employment.
+The HCMC Committee granted this award in recognition of the additional responsibilities associated with Mr. Lucas's service as interim principal financial officer and principal accounting officer.